-A healthy adult will usually make a full recovery from E. coli O157:H7 infection within 5 to 7 days.
-However, young children, elderly individuals and patients with weakened immune systems can develop potentially fatal HUS (hemolytic uremic syndrome), a type of kidney failure.
+A healthy adult will usually make a full recovery from E. coli O157:H7 infection within 5-7 days.
+However, young children, pregnant women, elderly individuals, and patients with weakened immune systems are more susceptible to foodborne illnesses.

 Causes of E. coli infection